July 6-19, 2024

 - Basic ecological, management and conservation concepts as related to the Klamath River Basin.

-Alison O’Dowd is the co-director of the HSU River Institute and a professor in the Department of Environmental Science and Management.
-Dr. O’Dowd’s research interests are in aquatic ecology and restoration ecology of freshwater systems.
+Alison O'Dowd (e-mail) is the co-director of the Humboldt River Institute and a professor in the Department of Environmental Science and Management at Cal Poly Humboldt.
+Dr. O'Dowd's research interests are in aquatic ecology and restoration ecology of freshwater systems.
 Her research explores how biological stream communities (primarily benthic macroinvertebrates) respond to disturbance within a watershed.
-Dr. O’Dowd has taught field courses in French Polynesia, Costa Rica, the Sierra Nevada mountains, and the Cascades in Oregon.
+Dr. O'Dowd has taught field courses in French Polynesia, Costa Rica, the Sierra Nevada mountains, and the Cascades in Oregon.